tstasko1/resources/project.md

    1. Draw a sketch of your project homepage (index.html) as step 2 in the [article](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure#Planning_a_simple_website).
 Use any tool such as figma.com, moqups.com, or PowerPoint, or even simply draw on a paper and take a photo.
    2. Create a rough sitemap as step 5 in the [article](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure#Planning_a_simple_website).

+### Submission:

+- Save all the files.
+- **_Commit/push_** to GitHub.
+- Create tag `'plan'` for current release.
+Learn more on [Managing releases in a repository](https://docs.github.com/en/github/administering-a-repository/releasing-projects-on-github/managing-releases-in-a-repository).

 ---